psvkaushik/Group50_Proj2/README.md

 # Third Party Dependencies
 ####NEED TO FILL UP

-# ROAD-MAP AHEAD
+# Road-map ahead
 [ ] Containerize the application and test cases
-[ ] Website issue needs to be resolved in next 1 month [ ] Custom commands can be added without template
+[ ] Website issue needs to be resolved in next 1 month
+[ ] Custom commands can be added without template
 [ ] Host application on cloud

 # Contact us